 - In a small bowl combine 1 tablespoon of onion powder, 1 tablespoon of cajun seasoning, 1 tablespoon of sweet smoked paprika, 1 tablespoon of sugar, 1 tablespoon of coarsely ground black pepper, 1/2 tablespoon of garlic powder, 1/2 of a tablespoon of onion powder, 1/2 of a tablespoon of poultry seasoning, 1/2 of a tablespoon of Kosher salt, 1 teaspoon of ground cayenne pepper, 1/2 of a teaspoon of cumin, and 1/4 of a teaspoon of turmeric.

 - Generously season both sides of the cut-up whole chicken- use about 1/3 of the seasoning to season the chicken.

-- Combine 3 cups of self-rising flour, 1 cup of cornstarch, 1 teaspoon of baking soda and about 1/2 of the spice mixture from above.
+- Combine 3 cups of self-rising flour, 1/2 of a cup of cornstarch, 1 teaspoon of baking soda and about 1/2 of the spice mixture from above.

 - Place the flour mixture into a large paper, add the brine seasoned chicken to the paper sack

 - Roll the top of the bag down to close tightly and shake gently to coat the brined chicken.

 - Remove the chicken from the paper sack, then shake off the excess batter.
 Reserve till ready.